deldesir/memoviz/README.md

 Details on how to contribute to the project will be added here.

 ## License
-This project is licensed under the [LICENSE_NAME] - see the LICENSE file for details.
-(Note: Please update LICENSE_NAME if applicable, or remove if no specific license is chosen beyond what's in the LICENSE file).
+This project is licensed under [GPL-3.0](https://github.com/deldesir/memoviz#GPL-3.0-1-ov-file)